watreh/audacity/SRS.md

 Accessibility features to ensure usability by individuals with disabilities.

-Software requirements are not limited to the listed key needs, but they are basic and most important requirements.
-Users intended to perform audio manipulations often look for powerful, but simple software that will allow them to record, trim, speed up or slow down, reverb audio tracks.
+Software requirements are not limited to the listed key needs but are basic and most important ones.
+Often, users intent on performing audio manipulations look for powerful but simple software that will allow them to record, trim, either speed up or slow down, or reverb audio tracks.
 Audacity is not limited to these functionalities.
-Moreover it provides many more tools to manipulate tracks.
+Moreover, it provides many more tools to manipulate tracks.
 Considering the opportunity to install third-party plugins, the number of functionalities increases drastically.

 **2.2 Assumptions and Dependencies**